-In this post, I use a Shiny app in R to determine the best possible players to pick in a fantasy football auction draft.
-The app includes the most accurate fantasy football projections available, and calculates a robust average of more sources of projections than any other website using a robust average (see here for a list of the sources of projections).
+In this post, we use an OpenCPU app in R to determine the best possible players to pick in a fantasy football auction draft.
+The app includes the most accurate fantasy football projections available, and calculates a robust average of more sources of projections than any other website (see here for a list of the sources of projections).
 You can even choose how much weight to give each source.
 Based on your league settings, it determines which players you should draft to maximize your starting lineup’s projected points.
 It also allows you to change your risk tolerance to avoid picking risky players.
 Best of all, the app updates the selections automatically with your inputs, and you can download the data for yourself.
 So let’s get to it.
 Here’s a more thorough description:

 How it Works

-Fifth, I take the average auction values (AAV) from the source you select (e.g., Yahoo, ESPN), and normalize the players’ costs relative to the cap available and to the number of teams.
-In line with an unpublished analysis from Harvard on the optimal draft strategy, I apply a 10% premium to the top players and a 10% discount to the lower-tiered players.
+Sixth, we take players’ average auction values (AAV) from the source you select (e.g., Yahoo, ESPN), and adjust them based on the league cap and the number of teams in your league.
+Seventh, we calculate a player’s cost by deflating/inflating the adjusted AAV according to your inputs.
+Consistent with a Harvard analysis on the optimal draft strategy, by default, we apply a 10% premium to the top players and a 10% discount to the lower-tiered players.
 According to the study, the majority of one’s excess cap should be spent on the starting lineup, and you should spend less on bench players.
 This is because bench players do not contribute much to the team’s projected points.
 Although bench players are important in the case of a starter’s injury or under-performance, it is generally best to draft starters with minimal risk to ensure solid, if not superior, performance.
 On the other hand, one should accept more risk with bench players because such a move has a low risk, high reward potential.
-This 10% adjustment results in a projected cost that reflects the cost you can expect and should be willing to pay for a player if he is selected by the optimizer.
+This 10% adjustment results in a (projected) cost that reflects the cost you can expect and should be willing to pay for a player if he is selected by the optimizer.
 Note: The projected costs don’t always map onto the projected points because the projected cost is derived from the AAV of the site you selected and not the projected points.
 That’s because your draft costs will be in large part driven by your site’s AAV, which greatly influences what other people in your league will be willing to pay for each player.

-Then, based on how many starters you need for each position, your cap available, the players already drafted, and your maximum risk tolerance, I use the Rglpk package to find your optimal starting lineup by selecting the remaining players available that maximize the starting lineup’s sum of projected points while meeting all of the constraints.
+Then, based on how many starters you need for each position, your cap available, the players already drafted, and your maximum risk tolerance, we use the Rglpk package to find your optimal starting lineup by selecting the remaining players available that maximize the starting lineup’s sum of projected points while meeting all of the constraints.
 For a similar execution using Excel’s Solver function, see here.
-See below for a description of the possible user inputs.

-Number of Teams: the number of teams in your fantasy league.
+Number of Teams: the number of teams in your league.

 League Cap: the cap available for each team at the beginning of the draft.